Protecting Internet-facing Systems

 7 Apr 2021

-Every organization in this world that operates online, has Internet-facing systems.
-These are services which are necessary to deliver to customers, clients or guests.
-These operations are non-negotiable, and a must-have.
 Security-minded organizations apply better practices, such as diligently keeping all services patched, as well as using additional protection services such as Web Application Firewalls (WAF), frontend proxies that can detect and block known attacks, and maybe even anti-DDoS systems from the likes of Akamai and CloudFlare.
+Organizations that utilize these practices are generally protected from known threats of the past.
+We liken it to driving forward by using the rearview mirror.

 #secalert